Apparently we have a pandemic on our hands and this pandemic needs a solution.

 If you find the information I provided beneficial, there are three ways you can help:

-Share – This information will only get out there if people like you choose to share it.
+Share – This information will only get out there if people choose to share it.
 You can do so by emailing people a direct link to this post or by sharing on social media.
-Don’t delay either email at least three people and/or share a link via one of your social media platforms right now.
+If you feel this information is important and should get out there don’t delay.
+Either email at least three people and/or share a link via one of your social media platforms right now.
 You may even save a life (or several) by doing so!

 Support – As stated before, I don’t earn revenue off of anything I mention in this post.
 If you would like to support my work or this blog, consider purchasing one of the books I currently have available Revolutionize Your Life or Easy Green Cleaning.